e-j-w/ChartOfNuclides/README.md

 The program parses plaintext ENSDF data files (available [here](https://www.nndc.bnl.gov/ensarchivals/)) into a binary database, eventually one will be able to query this for information on various nuclei (levels, cascades, gamma-rays).

+The goal is to develop a program that will be useful in both professional (nuclear structure research) and educational contexts.

 ## Features

 TBD